Programming-Tips-for-Success/system-design/concepts/intro.md

 https://practice.geeksforgeeks.org/courses/system-design-live?  course details

-failover servers - horizonal scaling periodic backup -> cold standby replication of db -> warm standby
+failover servers - horizontal scaling periodic backup -> cold standby replication of db -> warm standby

-horizonal scaling of db : sharding
+horizontal scaling of db : sharding

 normalized and denormalized data
 Updates in a denormalized table can involve iterating through every row, looking for copies of data that must be updated.
 They also take up more space.